corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-contract.md

 ### Add the `verify` method

 The `verify` method is automatically triggered when your transaction is executed.
-It works in the following way:

-* It uses the transaction's command to get information which rules must be verified.
-* It verifies that the transaction components are following the restrictions implemented inside the contract's `verify` method.
+It verifies that the transaction components are following the restrictions implemented inside the contract's `verify` method.

 1. If you're using IntelliJ, you will see an error indicator under the class name and implementation.
 This indicates that the class is missing the required method.
 Hover over the class definition, then: